marco262/my_wiki/data/dnd/class/artificer.md

 If you forgo this starting equipment, as well as the items offered by your background, you start with 5d4 x 10 gp to buy your equipment.

-### Optional Rule: Firearm Proficiency

-The secrets of creating and operating gunpowder weapons have been discovered in various corners of the D&D multiverse.
-If your Dungeon Master uses the rules on firearms in chapter 9 of the Dungeon Master's Guide and your artificer has been exposed to the operation of such weapons, your artificer is proficient with them.
+# Class Features

+As an artificer, you gain the following class features, which are summarized in the Artificer table.

 ## Magical Tinkering

+_1st-level artificer feature_

-At 1st level, you learn how to invest a spark of magic into mundane objects.
+You've learned how to invest a spark of magic into mundane objects.
 To use this ability, you must have tinker's tools or other artisan's tools in hand.
 You then touch a Tiny nonmagical object as an action and give it one of the following magical properties of your choice:

  * The object sheds bright light in a 5-foot radius and dim light for an additional 5 feet.
  * Whenever tapped by a creature, the object emits a recorded message that can be heard up to 10 feet away.
 You utter the message when you bestow this property on the object, and the recording can be no more than 6 seconds long.